typesense/typesense-instantsearch-semantic-search-demo/README.md

 # 📦 Semantic Search with Typesense + Instantsearch.js

 This is a demo that shows how you can use [Typesense's](https://github.com/typesense/typesense) vector search feature, to build a semantic search experience.

+**NOTE: ⚠️** This demo uses Typesense version 0.24.0 which did not have built-in embedding generation.
+But in v0.25.0, we've added built-in emebedding generation, which makes it even more easy to build semantic search out of the box, without the need for an external embedding service.
+Here's a newer demo that takes advantage of this feature: [https://github.com/typesense/showcase-hn-comments-semantic-search](https://github.com/typesense/showcase-hn-comments-semantic-search).

-Learn more about Vector Search here: [https://typesense.org/docs/0.24.0/api/vector-search.html](https://typesense.org/docs/0.24.0/api/vector-search.html).
+Learn more about Vector Search here: [https://typesense.org/docs/0.25.0/api/vector-search.html](https://typesense.org/docs/0.25.0/api/vector-search.html).

 ## Tech Stack